HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 # Richtext extension

-Customers or users who prefer using richtext as their data type are able to use this feature of the KEEP.
+Richtext extension is for customers or users that prefers to have/use their own implementation of richtext processor.
 Users will be able to adjust it to meet their own needs, resulting in a better representation of their richtext.

 ## Extending KEEP richtext

-As of `KEEP version 1.30.1-SNAPSHOT`, you can now add additional richtext processors for KEEP.
+As of `KEEP version v1.0.12-SNAPSHOT`, you can now add additional richtext processors for KEEP.

 ## Built in richtext processors
 There has been no change for the existing processors, namely: